Far up on the Bonda hills, the Bondak people are met with dysfunctional governance that fails to feed or keep their language alive.

 Sukru Dhangda Majhi – Priest of the village who narrates the mythologies of the Bondak community.

 Buda Dhangdamajhi – Local farmer who would be seen harvesting “sapung” (an alcoholic beverage made from fishtail palms).
-He narrates the alcohol harvesting process and “Pusarke” (winter harvest) festival.
+He narrates the alcohol harvesting and the “Pusarke” (winter harvest) festival.

-Manguli Dhangdamajhi – Community elder who narrates and sings (along with KINKER DHANGDAMAJHI) a song that is sung during Remosam wedding ceremonies.
+Manguli Dhangdamajhi – Community elder who narrates and sings (along with KINKER DHANGDAMAJHI) a song sung during Remosam wedding ceremonies.

 Kinker Dhangdamajhi – Community elder who narrates and sings a song that is sung during Remosam wedding ceremonies.

-Gobardhan Panda – A veteran public worker who was posted in the Mudulipada village and learned to speak Bonda.
-He compiled the dictionary “Remosam” along with other books and consulted for this film project with interviews and translation.
+Gobardhan Panda – A veteran public worker posted in the Mudulipada village and learned to speak Bonda.
+He compiled the dictionary “Remosam” and other books and consulted for this film project with interviews and translation.

 |Country of production||India|